-Among the MRK's one distinguishes between two scenarios: Lorentz invariance violation (LIV) and deformed relativistic kinematics (DRKs).
+Among the MRKs one distinguishes between two scenarios: Lorentz invariance violation (LIV) and deformed relativistic kinematics (DRKs).
 In the LIV case, the information about the MRKs are encoded in a, compared to GR, modified dispersion relation, which is satisfied by particles propagating through spacetime.
-However, observers are related to each other by local Lorentz transformations, and their momenta obey the general relativistic dispersion relation.
-Since the dispersion relation encodes the coupling between the physical systems and the spacetime geometry, this distinction between particles and observers violates the weak equivalence principle, the fact that gravity couples in the same way, universally, to all physical systems.
-In contrast, in the DRK case, all physical systems (point particles and observers) satisfy the same dispersion relation, and, most importantly, also a deformed addition of momenta is implemented~\cite{AmelinoCamelia:2008qg}.
-Both the dispersion relation and the addition of momenta must be compatible with deformed Lorentz transformations, which relate observers to each other.
+However, observers are related to each other by local Lorentz transformations, and the observer momenta obey the general relativistic dispersion relation.
+Since the dispersion relation encodes the coupling between the physical systems and the space-time geometry, this distinction between particles and observers violates the weak equivalence principle, the fact that gravity couples in the same way, universally, to all physical systems.
+In contrast, in the DRKs case, all physical systems (point particles and observers) satisfy the same dispersion relation, and, most importantly, also a compatible deformed addition of momenta is implemented~\cite{AmelinoCamelia:2008qg}.
 Thus, for DRKs, the information about the deviations from local Lorentz invariance are not only encoded in a possibly deformed dispersion relations, but also in the deformed observer transformations and in the composition of momenta.
 This construction ensures a relativity principle compatible with a four momentum dependent geometry of spacetime.